timzl/markdowns/mast-upgrade.md

 ```

 # Install Docker Engine
-If you don't do this first, you'll get an error trying to build the new services.
+For some reason, the version of docker that's installed on the Marketplace Mastodon deployment will not upgrade the version out of the box.
+If you don't reinstall the Docker Engine, you'll get an error trying to build the new services.
 Follow the installation instructions found in the [Docker Documention](https://docs.docker.com/engine/install/debian/).
 Without the `docker-buildx-plugin` this update won't work.

 Check to make sure the buildx plugin was installed: